pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

 The resulting file is the index.html file located into the **result** subfolder.

-Open it with you browser and the Tree Graph will appear
+Open it with your browser and the Tree Graph will appear

 ![](./images/img1.png)